furiousteabag/asmirnov.xyz/content/mom-test.md

 They might give you money even for pre-orders and duct-tape prototypes.
 If someone isn't emotional it's pretty unlikely that they are crazy enough to be the first customer.

 In early-stage sales, the real goal is learning.
 Revenue is just a side effect.

+## Finding conversations

+### Going to them

+1. Cold calls

+   The goal of cold calls is to stop getting them by treating the first one or two respectfully trying to solve their problem and getting warm intros from them.

+2. Seizing serendipity

+   Sounds weird to unexpectedly interview people but you should think of a conversation instead.
+People love talking about themselves and their problems.
+Don't make excuses about why you are there or mention that you are starting a business.
+Just have a good conversation.

+3. Find a good excuse

+   For example "Hello, I'm doing my PhD research on a problem around X and it would be a huge help if I could ask you a couple of questions"

+   If it's a topic you both care about, find an excuse to talk about it.
+Your idea never needs to enter the equation and you both will enjoy the chat.

+4. Immerse yourself in where they are

+5. Landing pages

+   Get your product out there, collect emails, and reach out.

+### Bringing them to you

+When you are finding ways to have conversations, you're on the back foot.
+You approached, so they are suspicious and trying to figure out if you're trying to waste their time.

+1. Organise meetups
+2. Speaking & teaching

+   Conferences, workshops, online videos, blogging, consulting, office hours.

+3. Industry blogging

+4. Get clever

+   Business-specific hacks.

+### Creating warm intros

+These are the goals.

+1. 7 degrees of bacon

+   Research the network.

+2. Industry advisors

+   They might create incredible intros.
+They might come from early customer conversations.

+3. Universities

+   Professors are easy to reach out and they get grant funding from high-level industry folks.

+4. Investors

+5. Cash in favours

+   Everybody who said "Keep me in the loop and let me know how I can help"

+   You are going to be ignored a lot, but so what? **You aren't trying to minimize failure rate; you are trying to get conversations going**.

+### Asking for and framing the meeting

+It might be unclear what the meeting is for.
+So it is important to frame it:

+1. You're an entrepreneur trying to solve horrible problem X, usher in wonderful vision Y, or fix stagnant industry Z. Don't mention your idea.
+2. Frame expectations by mentioning what stage you're at and, if it's true, that you don't have anything to sell.
+3. Show weakness and give them a chance to help by mentioning the specific problem that you're looking for answers to.
+This will also clarify that you're not a time waster.
+4. Put them on a pedestal by showing how much they, in particular, can help.
+5. Ask for help.

+Or, in shorter form: Vision / Framing / Weakness / Pedestal / Ask

+### To commute or to call

+Better to start in person.

+### The advisory flip

+Be with a mindset of looking for advisors instead of customers.

+### How many meetings

+Keep having conversations until you stop hearing new stuff.

+## Choosing your customers

+### Segmentation

+Every company starts small, otherwise it is too generic; the marketing message is generic.

+If you have a fuzzy sense of who you're serving, you end up talking to a lot of different types of people, which leads to 3 problems:

+- You get overwhelmed by options and don't know where to start
+- You aren't moving forward but can't prove yourself wrong
+- You receive incredibly mixed feedback and can't make sense of it

+Talking to an industry expert can provide a taxonomy of the industry.

+If you aren't finding consistent problems and goals, you don't yet have a specific enough customer segment.

+### Customer slicing

+Start with a broad segment and ask:

+- Within this group, which type of person would want it most?
+- Would everyone within this group buy/use it, or only some of them?
+- Why do they want it? (e.g. What their problem or goal)
+- Does everyone in the group have that motivation or only some of them?
+- What additional motivations are there?
+- Which other types of people have these motivations?

+Having those answered, we will have segments and motivations.
+How to find them:

+- What are these people already doing to achieve their goals or survive their problems?
+- Where can we find our demographic groups?
+- Where can we find people doing the above workaround behaviors?

+If groups are unfindable then slice into finer pieces.
+Now that we have those, we may start with the most:

+1. Profitable
+2. Easy to reach
+3. Rewarding for us to build a business around

+Good customer segments are a who-where pair.
+If you don't know where to go to find your customers, keep slicing your segment until you do.

+### Talking to the wrong people

+3 ways to do so:

+1. You have too broad of a segment and are talking to everyone
+2. You have multiple customer segments and missed some of them
+3. You are selling to businesses with a complicated buying process and have overlooked some of the stakeholders